nicolasmesser/mpl-docs.ferranfigueredo.com/docs/intro.md

 ---
 sidebar_position: 1
 description: MPL-Publisher is a WordPress plugin that will allow you to self-publish your book in multiple formats.
-The only thing you need is a WordPress site.
 ---

-# Welcome to MPL-Docs
+# Introduction

 Most writers have stories that are worth **gold**.
 The problem is getting these stories online.
 If you have a good story and want to sell it, there is a high probability that you are surprised by the number of tools you must handle when converting your content into an electronic book.